 Genesis Chapters 29 - 35

-Women of God need to be careful of the hurts and emotional wounds that may follow them from their backgrounds and childhood.
+The name Rachel gave to her son reflects the sorrow and hurt she lived through.
+We all need to be careful of the hurts and emotional wounds that may follow us from our background and circumstances in life.
 These need to be dealt with.
 Only Jesus can heal these kinds of aliments.

 However, things did not have to go the way they did.
-Rachel's life stands out as an example and warning of how generation curses can affect us.
+Rachel's life should stand out as a warning for us and not a mirror of our life.

 God can turn these kind of situations around for us today if we serve Him and love Him with all our heart (Romans 8:28).
 If you love God you will forgive those that have hurt you and refuse to harbour bitterness in your heart against them.
 Bitterness destroys (Hebrews 12:15).
 It is in your own interest that you forgive.
 By God's grace and your will power you can forgive.

-After getting your heart right with God, you can then pray and break the curses that might have been let lose in your life.
+After getting your heart right with God, you can then pray and break the curses that might have been let loose in your life because of the actions of other people.
 It might be helpful to ask other believers to pray with you.
-Ask God for healing and a restoration of all the things that satan has caused.
+Ask God for healing and a restoration of all the things that evil has caused.

 1.Mention some of the troubles that Rachel and Leah faced in their home?